yousefvand/shellman-ebook/manuscript/ns/lib.md

 #### import

-Use functions defined in other bash script files inside your script.
+Use functions defined in other shell script files inside your script.
 To define the function use `fn import` at the top of script so later it can be called via `fx import`.
 Default folder for library files is `lib` relative to calling script.

 ```bash
 #!/usr/bin/env bash